base/op-enclave/README.md

 # op-enclave

-`op-enclave` is a relatively small modification to the [op-stack](https://github.com/ethereum-optimism/optimism/) that proves state transitions in a AWS Nitro Enclave, and submits the resulting state roots to the L1 chain.
+`op-enclave` is a relatively small modification to the [op-stack](https://github.com/ethereum-optimism/optimism/) that proves state transitions in an AWS Nitro Enclave, and submits the resulting state roots to the L1 chain.
 This removes the need for the 7-day challenge period, and allows for immediate withdrawals.

 ## Directory Structure